MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 ## Stack

 Use the stack Window to view the current call stack.
-The stack window provides basic highlighting.
+The stack window provides basic highlighting of the current frame.

 ## Disassembly